dmbarbour/wikilon/docs/DictionaryStructure.md

 Alternatively, it might be useful to compress a full list of transactions.
 And the extension of this would be to name lists of transactions via secure hash, though that would still result in GC issues.

+# Attributes and Directives

+At the moment, I'm using naming conventions to support attributes and directives.
+For example, `doc.foo` is documentation for word `foo`, and `compile!foo` might indicate that we should compile word `foo`.
+I like this organization because it treats attributes as first-class values, subject to the normal refactoring and abstraction.
+But one weakness seems to be that renaming `foo` won't automatically rename all associated words.

+One solution might be to treat multi-part words as just that, with parts renameable individually.
+OTOH, this would greatly complicate the code for renaming, and what kind of index is necessary.
+So, maybe it would be better to stick with the current ad-hoc approach, of simply searching for all potentially related words and giving the user opportunity to rename them, too.